For Skyjo players

 Can I try Bandit before buying?

 Yes.
-You can play online in your browser or watch the tutorial first.
-Low commitment, high suspicion.
+You can play online in your browser or watch the tutorial before choosing the physical deck.

 Is Bandit connected to Skyjo?